Sima Xun: Rebellion and death

 For the next decade, Sima Xun remained in Liangzhou, seeing little to no action at all.
 He was cruel in administrating his province and was prone to killing his critics regardless of their positions.
 Sometimes, he would personally carry out their executions, using a bow and arrow to kill them.
 More worrying to some was that he had ambitions to break away from the state.
 Huan Wen knew of this and tried to appease Xun by making his son, Sima Kang (司馬康), the Administrator of Hanzhong.
 However, this was not enough to dissuade Xun.

 Sima Xun was fearful of the Inspector of Yizhou, Zhou Fu, when he was alive, but after Zhou died on 20 July 365, Xun began planning his rebellion.
 His officers, Yong Duan (雍端) and Kui Cui (隗粹) were against this but Sima Xun had them both killed.
 In November 365, he declared himself Governor of Liangzhou and Yizhou and the King of Chengdu before attacking Fucheng.
-The city was abandoned by Guanqiu Wei (毌丘暐), so Sima Xun swiftly captured it before marching on to Chengdu and besieging the new Inspector of Yizhou, Zhou Chu (周楚) on 14 December.
+The city was abandoned by Guanqiu Wei (毌丘暐), so Sima Xun swiftly captured it before marching on to Chengdu and besieging the new Inspector of Yizhou, Zhou Chu (周楚; son of Zhou Fu) on 14 December.

 Huan Wen responded by sending his general, Zhu Xu to lift the siege.
 His brother, Huan Huo, also sent his general Huan Pi (桓羆) to attack Nanzheng to help in the campaign against Sima Xun.
 In the middle of 366, Zhu Xu arrived at Chengdu, where he and Zhou Fu jointly attacked Sima Xun's army.
 Sima Xun's soldiers scattered, and soon after Xun and his officials were all captured by Zhu.
 Zhu Xu handed them over to Huan Wen, who had them beheaded and sent their heads to Jiankang.